Why is it important to understand childhood adversity? 👧👦

 1. From the Window into the Brain: Investigating the Association between Childhood Trauma and Retinal Structural Changes in First-Episode Psychosis, 2024-2026, €4600, De Cock-Hadders Foundation.

-2. Tracing Shadows: Unraveling the Influence of Childhood Trauma on Adulthood Brain Aging through Machine Learning, 2023-2024, €4000, Early Career Interdisciplinary Scholars Seed Grant, University of Groningen.
+2. Tracing Shadows: Unraveling the Influence of Childhood Trauma on Adulthood Brain Aging Using Machine Learning, 2023-2024, €4000, Early Career Interdisciplinary Scholars Seed Grant, University of Groningen.